Helping Patients Control Compulsive Sexual Behavior

 While there are no medications available to specifically treat hypersexual disorder, selective serotonin reuptake inhibitors (SSRIs) may be used to control compulsive thoughts.
 SSRIs are effective in that they deliver increased levels of serotonin to areas of your brain that regulate mood that may not be functioning properly.
 This can help you manage an underlying mental health disorder, such as depression, that may be driving your compulsive behavior.

 In addition, some patients choose to seek support from organized groups and a therapist.
 Participation in an intensive outpatient treatment program may also be beneficial to some patients.
-Dr. Bober can refer you to a trusted therapist for effective treatments like cognitive behavior therapy (CBT).
+Dr. Surasky can refer you to a trusted therapist for effective treatments like cognitive behavior therapy (CBT).

 Professional Care, Positive Outcomes